DragonRidersUnite/book/src/03-spit-fire.md

 Looping through an array of data in each `#tick` and then doing _something_ is the stuff games are made of!
 Here are some ways this can be applied in all sorts of games: enemy behavior, checking for collision, animating.
 As our game (and any game you make) gets more complex, looping through collections of data becomes more and more common.

-[TODO: illustration of game loop and then a little loop inside where we loop through collections]

 ## Switching to Hashes

 So far throughout the book we've been using arrays to represent the entities in our game, whether it be the player's dragon sprite or our fireball text that gets displayed.
 Remember `[args.state.player_x, args.state.player_y, 'fireball']`?
 Arrays are wonderful and important, but they aren't so great for representing structured data because it's difficult to remember what each piece of data in the array's positions represents.
 Remembering that `fireball[2]` is the text value and not the y value is tricky.
 Luckily, DragonRuby has a more verbose and clear data structure we can use for managing our data.
 It's called a hash!
 Much like arrays, hashes are extremely useful.